 - a.
 Know, accept, respect and apply unconditionally the policies and procedures established in the Student-Family Handbook; - b.
-Attend meetings and events held by school; - c.
+Attend meetings and events held by school or requested; - c.
 Be actively involved in the educational progress of their child(ren); - d.
 Review and show interest in the academic and extra-curricular work their child(ren) undertake(s); - e.
-Attend school when an appointment is made or requested; - f.
+Attend school when an appointment for an individual meeting for any reason is made or requested; - f.
 Respect and carry out any measures taken by the school to guarantee the safety of their child(ren); - g.
 Respect the school schedule, including dates of parent-teacher meetings, events, activities, and making sure their child(ren) arrive(s) to school at the established time.